 The green-hued aglaonema, sometimes called Philippine evergreen, offers a lush, jungle-like feel along with more subdued—but no less attractive—colors and patterns.
 'Black Lance,' a larger cultivar, features long, pointed leaves with pale silver and deep green hues, whereas the pale green and white stripes on A. modestum and 'Brilliant' call to mind the coloring of some calathea species.

 How to Propagate Aglaonema

 Aglaonema is very easy to propagate in water or in soil via stem cuttings.
 You'll get the best results with propagation done during the warm growing season.
-Note that water-propagated specimens tend not to thrive when planted in soil.
-If you choose to propagate in water, it's best to keep the mature plant in water, too.
+Here's how:

 Step 1: Identify a healthy shoot on the mother plant to remove for your cutting.
 The shoot should have at least five leaves and be at least six inches long.
 Both newer and older shoots can be used for propagation.

 Step 2: Using a clean, sharp blade or gardening shears, make a diagonal cut in the shoot's stem just below a leaf node.
 Trim off a couple of bottom leaves from the cutting.